superg3m/ckg/readme.md

 # CKG's Core Thesis
 - The point of the ckit granular (ckg) is building out everything at a granular level.
-	- Valid Allocations are passed as parameters along with the capacity in most cases.
 	- Using this small library to build out [CKIT](https://github.com/superg3m/ckit) (A much more sophisticated C library build)
 - This library will be completly cross-platform
 - Collection of tools, data structures, and algorithms that I find useful
-- ckg can't allocate in string functions or any other functions on its own because if it did the ckit memory tracker would not work
+- (CONSTRAINT) ckg can't allocate in string functions or any other functions on its own because if it did the ckit memory tracker would not work

 #### NOTE
 I consider CKG almost done I would like to revist the FileIO section but other than that this is a solid granular library